-If you're shopping for supplements, one that has the glutamine amino acid might catch your eye.
+If you're shopping for supplements, one that has glutamine amino acid might catch your eye.
 Considering many women use glutamine for weight loss, you may be wondering if this dietary addition is right for you.
-Learn how glutamine works — and get your doctor's OK — before you buy.
+Learn how glutamine works — and get your doctor's okay — before you buy.

 What is glutamine?